Level 2.5 Faculty Operations

 - Internships, practicums, and field observation: Students in internships or field observations will continue to attend those experiences, unless the employer or site no longer accepts students.
 Faculty, please work with displaced interns to help these students complete any requirements in alternative means.
 For education majors in field observations, the academic department will issue waiver letters for students unable to complete hours.

-Southwest campuses and locations are closed indefinitely.
-However, you can hold virtual department meetings using Microsoft Teams, conference calls, etc. Please work with your department chair and dean regarding any telecommuting.
+Macon Cove and Union Avenue campuses and Whitehaven and Maxine A. Smith centers are open.
+You can hold virtual department meetings using Microsoft Teams, conference calls, etc. Please work with your department chair and dean regarding any telecommuting.
 Information Technology Services has telecommuting information resources available at

 - There are three academic audits remaining for this spring.
 They will be virtual and faculty will begin working with the IR office to accommodate that modality.